 A simple chocolate cookie dough with secret ingredients (like shortening for a thicker, chewier cookie, and corn syrup for a moist cookie and even more chew) is filled with a mixture of cream cheese and confectioners' sugar.
 Plus a dash of salt because salt makes everything taste better, especially sweets.
 The assembly sounds much trickier than it is, but all you need to do is flatten the portioned dough and dollop a small scoop of filling, then it's fairly easy to wrap the dough around the filling.

-Rolling the balls of stuffed cookies in granulated sugar, gives them a wonderful sparkle and crunch post-bake.
-A short(ish) rest in the freezer helps the cookies keep their shape during bake.
+Rolling the balls of stuffed cookies in granulated sugar gives them a wonderful sparkle and crunch post-bake.
+A short(ish) rest in the freezer helps the cookies keep their shape during baking.
 To say you are in for one heck of a dreamy cookie when you take your first bite is an understatement.

 For the Cookies: